 • Ask them via email

-• Sign up for a review aggregation software for reviews which is a quick way to get many reviews since it takes 30 seconds to fill out and more patients are likely to do this
+• Sign up for a review management software (Reviews Booster) for reviews which is a quick way to get many reviews since it takes 30 seconds to fill out and more patients are likely to do this

 15. Optimise your blog posts and website pages for SEO